JulienS99/code-services-software-engineering/README.md

-# code-services-software-engineering

-# Localisation of an application and website, guide using springboot application.
+# Localisation of an application and website, guide using springboot MessageSource.